Compare Logitech G515 Lightspeed vs Corsair K65 Plus

 Product 1: Logitech G515 Lightspeed

-Wireless performance was one of the strongest consensus points, with Lightspeed described as stable, low-latency, rock solid, or indistinguishable from wired.
+Wireless performance was one of the strongest consensus points, with Lightspeed repeatedly described as stable, rock solid, and essentially lag-free.

 Product 2: Corsair K65 Plus